Seamus Tansey: Discography

 In 2009 Paddy Ryan's Dream/Mamma's Pet from The Breeze From Erin recorded with Reg Hall was included in Topic Records 70 year anniversary boxed set Three Score and Ten as track six on the third CD.
+The track "Sean McKenna's Reels" from Séamus Tansey – Traditional Irish Music was included on the compilation The Champions.
+9 Outlet champions play 16 of their best tracks of Irish traditional music in 1974.